 The Pitch Reclamation Project access road, Forest Road 243.2A, was graded and reseeded in 2016 because of sloughing that occurred in 2015.
 In 2022, the road width was reduced to 24 feet.
-Approximately 5 miles of road, averaging 30-40 feet wide, was ripped and will be reseeded in the fall of 2023.
-The roadway inside the private property boundary was also ripped.
-Mulch was applied inside the property boundary.
+Approximately 5 miles of road, averaging 30-40 feet wide, was ripped and reseeded in 2022.
+Grasses and other vegetation were observed to be growing in the ripped areas in 2024, consistent with observations from the DRMS inspection in August 2023 which noted no problems with the area and that vegetation is becoming established.